NewmanAdesan/WorldWise_Web_Application/ReadMe.txt

  */

- Step 2: BareBone Structure of the Application
+ Step 2: BareBone Structure of the Application Page
  1) the AppLayout page component encapsulate 2 component, the SideBar Component & the Map Component
  2) Create a SideBar component & add to the AppLayout page component 2a) it renders a div element with className 'styles.sidebar'